| The

 the Center for Drug Evaluation and Research (CDER), as opposed

+to being more independent as some reformers proposed.
 One early task for the safety board is to determine criteria

 for posting drug safety information about FDA's new Drug Watch